karl-run/rollup-starter-project/README.md

 This plugin enables support for [babel](http://babeljs.io), which transforms ES2015 code to ES5.
 You can remove this if you plan not to use ES2015 code.

-### rollup-plugin-istanbul

-This plugin provides seamless integration between Rollup and [Istanbul](https://github.com/gotwarlost/istanbul) to generate code coverage reports of your project.
-If you don't plan to write tests or simply don't care about code coverage, you can safely remove this along with Istanbul.

-Just like with the Istanbul dependency, you should change the `test/mocha.opts` file.
-Read the above instructions for removing Istanbul.

 ## Contributing